 If you go out to dinner once or twice a week, cut it out and eat at home instead.

-Give up on trips to the pub and buy some supermarket beer.
+Give up on trips to the pub, get some friends round and buy some supermarket beer.

 Reduce your TV package to the channels you actually watch.